HIRU-VIRU/Poisson_distribution/README.md

 ## About

-Traffic Men is an innovative solution for monitoring and managing traffic patterns.
-By providing real-time traffic data and enabling users to report incidents, this project supports urban planning, traffic safety, and congestion management.
-The goal is to create a responsive and user-friendly platform to help cities and communities improve traffic flow and safety.
+Traffic Men is an innovative solution designed to monitor and manage traffic patterns.
+By delivering both real-time and historical traffic data, this project aims to support urban planning, enhance traffic safety, and manage congestion.
+Its objective is to provide a responsive and user-friendly platform to help cities and communities improve traffic flow and safety.

 ## Key Features